Priscasantos/Tom-Hengl-Course/R-training/README.md

 -   energy flux or any similar physical measurements,
 -   probability of occurrence of some feature or object,

-All these can change through time so that time-series of predictions can be produced to represent the variable dynamics.
+All these can change through time so that time-series of predictions would nee to be produced to represent the variable dynamics.

-Spatiotemporal data can be best visualize using space-time cubes.
+Spatiotemporal data can be best visualized using space-time cubes.
 One example of a spacetime cube is the following plot:

 <img src="img/Fig_space_time_cube.png" width="750"/>